arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 - Send analog readings and counter values from the device to the Arduino Cloud.
 - The user programmable LED of Opta™ will be controlled via an interactive button found within the Arduino Cloud dashboard, which can later be designed to trigger certain actions.

 The following diagram shows the main steps to connect Opta™ to the Arduino Cloud using the PLC IDE.
-In the following sections you will find how to perform all of these steps in detail.
+In the following sections, you will find detailed instructions on how to perform all these steps.

 ![Example Implementation Procedure Overview](assets/plc-ide-cloud-procedure-overview.png)